Air travel and children

 How do I keep my child safe during the flight?

-Always go with your child to the on-board washroom.
+- Always accompany your child to the on-board washroom.

 Will my baby’s ears hurt during the flight?

-Changes in cabin pressure can be painful, especially for younger children with smaller eustachian tubes (a tube in the ear that helps even out pressure).
+Changes in cabin pressure can be painful, especially for younger children with smaller eustachian tubes (a tube in the ear that helps even out pressure) and children with a cold.

 Can I bring bottles and food for my baby?

-Formula, breast milk, juice and baby food are allowed in carry-on baggage.
-They must be stored in small containers.
+Formula, breast milk, juice and baby food are allowed in carry-on baggage, but they must be stored in small containers.
 It’s also a good idea to use an ice pack to help keep them cool since airlines don’t usually provide refrigeration.

 What should I do if my child has food allergies or special dietary needs?